znigma/IBM-QRadar/Custom script for Asset inventory update/readme.txt

-Check our blog for step-by-step guidance on updating asset management in IBM QRadar SIEM using custom scripts.
+Visit the blog for step-by-step guidance on updating asset management in IBM QRadar SIEM using custom scripts.
 Enhance your security setup efficiently.

 Link: